xvnpw/ai-nutrition-pro-design-claude2/user-stories/0001_STORE_DIET_INTRODUCTIONS.md

 # Store diet introductions

-As Meal App, I want to store samples of diet introductions of dietitians, so that those can be later used to generate new diet introductions using ChatGPT.
+As Meal App, I want to store samples of diet introductions of dietitians, so that those can be later used to generate new diet introductions using ChatGPT..

 ## Diagram